Caracal-IT/traveler/docs/tools/keycloak-getting-started.md

 Open the Keycloak Admin Console at http://localhost:8081 and log in with the admin credentials you set.

 On startup, a realm called `traveler-dev` is automatically imported with a preconfigured client and users (see below).
+The compose config explicitly points Keycloak to the realm file via `KEYCLOAK_IMPORT` and starts with `start-dev --import-realm`.

 Note: This dev setup does not persist Keycloak data to a volume.
 Removing the container will remove realms, clients, and users; they will be re-imported next start.

 ## 3) What's provisioned automatically
 - Realm: `traveler-dev`